slowernews/hamster-system/README.md

         Inside your main folder there are 3 folders:

         INBOX folder (to put new documents until deciding what to do with them).
-        CURRENT folder (to store your current projects).
+        CURRENT folder (to store your active projects).
-        ARCHIVE folder (to store your archived projects).
+        ARCHIVE folder (to store your dormant projects).